hhonar/MDApproach_PS/README.md

 1. Simulations 1-6 are named Sim123, Sim4, Sim5, and Sim6
 2. bemd.m: bivariate empirical mode decomposition
 3. namemd.m: noise assisted multivariate empirical mode decomposition
 4. mvmd.m: multivariate variational mode decompsoition
+5. gsplot.m: Subroutine writeen for creating grided covariance subplots

 The app version of this repository in MATLAB which is based on the scripts here will be coming soon.